jorgenbjerkesjo/Omnia-Foundation-Docs/fundamentals/bundling.rst

             .Include<ResourcesMapping.Services>();
     }

-You can add specific file from the `resources mapping </fundamentals/resource-mappings.html>`_
+You can add specific file from the :doc:`resources mapping </fundamentals/resource-mappings.html>`

 .. code-block:: c#